Skip to main content

 Add a 120Ω terminator at the end of long runs to prevent signal reflection.

-Cable Limits
+Cable limits

-• Maximum 300m (1000ft) per run
+• Maximum 300m (1000ft) per run.

-• Maximum 32 devices per run
+• Maximum 32 devices per run.

-• Use splitters for longer/larger installations
+• Use splitters for longer or larger installations.

 Art-Net